alanvito1/ORSTAC/README.md

 # superfree-binary-bot
 Hello!
-I'm learning and sharing content.
+Welcome to the biggest repository of Deriv's Binary bots.
+We are here to learn and share.
 Enjoy.

-Just PLAY bots on your VIRTUAL ACCOUNT.
-LEARNING BOTS.

-READ ABOUT JHON NASH RULES.
-TAP ON GOOGLE.
+Always Remember: "Game theory rules everything.
+Come to Win the game."

-Robots gathered for those who want to test and use robots ready for learning free.
+Robots gathered for those who want to test and use robots.
+Each bot has one or more functions, study them, from there you can even create your own bot.

 Making the tools available, keep your goals in mind and learn.